Javialonqv/JaviScript-Language/README.md

 `call` Calls a Func block if it exists.
 ### VARIABLES
 Use `var <name> <value>` to create a new variable that can be used during runtime.
 To change the value, use the `reassign` command.\
-There are some values that can be accesed with a variable, such as `type` or to access to a value when you create a list.
-For example, `myVar.type` or `myList.0`.
+There are some values that can be accesed with a variable, the universal one that apply for all the variables is:
+- `type` to get the type of the variable.
 ### LISTS
 You can define a list by writting a value and then separate it by a ','.
 For example: `var myVar | 1, 2, 3`.
 The lists are **NOT** supported by the `reassign` command yet.
 The subcommand to access to they values is `myList.<value_index>`, for example `myList.2`.